 The Pre-Health Professions Society (PHPS) is a student-run organization whose goal is to promote awareness of careers in the health professions and to help build a community of like-minded students at LVC.
 The PHPS hosts speakers in the various health professions.
 Some of the guest speakers include LVC alumni, representatives from professional schools, and local health professionals.
 The Pre-Health Professions Society holds meetings twice each month and encourages all interested students to join!

-The Psychology Club is generally made up of students majoring or minoring in psychology and psychobiology, but is open to anyone on campus interested in the field of psychology.
+The Psychology Club is generally made up of students majoring or minoring in psychology and neuroscience, but is open to anyone on campus interested in the field of psychology.
 The club gives these students the opportunity to socialize, discuss psychological issues, attend the Eastern Psychological Association Conference, participate in community service, and share ideas on various campus-related topics.
+The club promotes academic and career development through graduate school/career preparation workshops, peer mentoring programs, and by hosting LVC alumni and community speakers to network and share their professional experiences.

 Society of Physics Students